 Food Truck, (262) 229-1157

-I'm not sure if there are lighter, crispier curds to be found than at the Heirloom food truck where Clock Shadow cheese curds are utterly transformed into dreamy, pillowy puffs of beer-battered glory ($11).
-The stellar jalapeno ranch and housemade roasted tomato jam only sweeten the deal.
+I'm not sure if there are lighter, crispier curds to be found than at the Heirloom food truck where Clock Shadow cheese curds are utterly transformed into dreamy, pillowy puffs of beer-battered glory ($12).
+The stellar housemade roasted jalapeno ranch and roasted tomato jam only sweeten the deal.

 6. Joe Mama's Bar & Grill